 GREEN USE OF FURNITURE

 Eco-friendly building materials are available for construction and remodeling.
 Example, kitchen remodeling requires significant resources.
-Although pricy, new cabinets can be built of re-claimed wood; eco-friendly flooring is available.
+Although pricey, new cabinets can be built of re-claimed wood; eco-friendly flooring is available.
 An attractive eco-friendly type of counter material is available, and composed of recycled materials-- porcelain (tiles, bathroom fixtures), glass, mirror, vitrified ash (from waste combustion), and a corn-oil based resin.
 Porcelain is a huge generator of bulky waste, and disposal is problematic.

 PURCHASING A HOME